Interactive Mapping Tools

 If you want to look at the FLUM with clickable parcel level detail available, you can go to our neighborhood maps.
 Due to Google Maps limitations, we can only have a limited number of items per map, so we had to divide the FLUM into several maps.
 Choose your neighborhood of interest and drill down here!

 We posted a research piece about the extent of opportunities for development in the city under current zoning.
 Here you can go into more detail into the map that underlies that analysis.
 There are layers for 1) vacant residential parcels, 2) low-value commercial properties and 3) parcels zoned above R-1 which at present contain only a single unit.
+We want to stress that this is very much a starting point.
+We are working with screening criteria against a messy city database.
+Clearly, not all of these properties would prove truly developable.
+But the map allows users to explore possibilities, which are myriad.

 Property Sale Map